Sword: Africa

 The takoba is a type of broadsword originating in the western Sahel, descended from various Byzantine and Islamic swords.
-It has a straight double-edged blade measuring about 1 meter in length, usually imported from Europe.
+It has a straight double-edged blade measuring about one meter in length, usually imported from Europe.

 Abyssinian swords related to the Persian shamshir are known as shotel.
 The Asante people adopted swords under the name of akrafena.
 They are still used today in ceremonies, such as the Odwira festival.

 East Asia

 As steel technology improved, single-edged weapons became popular throughout Asia.
-Derived from the Chinese Jian or dao, the Korean hwandudaedo are known from the early medieval Three Kingdoms.
+Derived from the Chinese jian or dao, the Korean hwandudaedo are known from the early medieval Three Kingdoms.
 Production of the Japanese tachi, a precursor to the katana, is recorded from c.
 AD 900 (see Japanese sword).

 Japan was famous for the swords it forged in the early 13th century for the class of warrior-nobility known as the Samurai.
 Western historians have said that Japanese katana were among the finest cutting weapons in world military history.
 The types of swords used by the Samurai included the ōdachi (extra long field sword), tachi (long cavalry sword), katana (long sword), and wakizashi (shorter companion sword for katana).
 Japanese swords that pre-date the rise of the samurai caste include the tsurugi (straight double-edged blade) and chokutō (straight one-edged blade).
 Japanese swordmaking reached the height of its development in the 15th and 16th centuries, when samurai increasingly found a need for a sword to use in closer quarters, leading to the creation of the modern katana.
 High quality Japanese swords have been exported to neighboring Asian countries since before the 11th century.
 From the 15th century to the 16th century, more than 200,000 swords were exported, reaching a quantitative peak, but these were simple swords made exclusively for mass production, specialized for export and lending to conscripted farmers (ashigaru).

 South Asia

-The Khanda is a double-edge straight sword.
+The khanda is a double-edge straight sword.
 It is often featured in religious iconography, theatre and art depicting the ancient history of India.
 Some communities venerate the weapon as a symbol of Shiva.
 It is a common weapon in the martial arts in the Indian subcontinent.
-Khanda often appears in Hindu, Buddhist and Sikh scriptures and art.
-In Sri Lanka, a unique wind furnace was used to produce the high quality steel.
+The khanda often appears in Hindu, Buddhist and Sikh scriptures and art.
+In Sri Lanka, a unique wind furnace was used to produce the high-quality steel.
 This gave the blade a very hard cutting edge and beautiful patterns.
 For these reasons it became a very popular trading material.